|

 change your service provider, or even move your physical business address, you know what

-an incredible hassle it is to notify everyone.
+an incredible hassle it is to notify everyone of your new email address.
 Remember, that without your own domain

-change providers you also change your Web address and probably Email address as well.
+Without your own domain, changing providers also means changing your Web address and probably

 address.
-You can change your service providers every month if you want, and your address
+You can change your service providers as often as you want, and your address

 will always remain yourname.com.